Plane (Dungeons & Dragons): Publication history

 The cosmology of the planes was presented for the first time, as part of the Great Wheel of Planes, in Volume 1, Number 8 of The Dragon, released July 1977.
 In the article "Planes: The Concepts of Spatial, Temporal and Physical Relationships in D&D", Gary Gygax mentions that there are 16 Outer Planes.
-The "Basic edition" of D&D had a separate, though similar, cosmology from that of its contemporary AD&D game, which is more open and less regulated than that of its counterpart.
+The "Basic edition" of D&D had a separate, though similar, cosmology from that of its contemporary AD&D game, which is a more open planar system that is less regulated than that of its counterpart.

 The planes were further "refined in the Players Handbook (1978) and Deities & Demigods (1980)".
 The appendix of the Player's Handbook included an abstract diagram of the planes, and mentioned the same 16 Outer Planes.
 Shannon Appelcline, the author of Designers & Dragons, highlighted that throughout the early 1980s Dragon magazine would continue to detail "some of the planes in more depth", however, "there was no overarching plan for the planes of D&D other than a few increasingly old drawings".
-The D&D multiverse was expanded with the D&D Immortals Rules (1986) set.
-The Astral Plane permeates and connects the rest of the Multiverse.
-Plane sizes can vary from the Attoplane (one-third of an inch across), through the Standard Plane (.085 light-years across), to the Terraplane (851 billion light years across), with stars and planets varying in size accordingly.
+The multiverse of the Basic D&D game was expanded with the D&D Immortals Rules (1986) set.
+The Astral Plane runs through and links the rest of the Multiverse.
+Plane can range in size from the tiniest Attoplane (1/3 inch long), to the Standard Plane (.085 light-years long), up to the Terraplane (851 billion light years long), with stars and planets scaled to match the size of the plane.

 Both Appelcline and Curtis D. Carbonell, in his book the Dread Trident: Tabletop Role-Playing Games and the Modern Fantastic, highlighted that information on the planes and the shared cosmology was codified in the Manual of the Planes (1987) and Tales of the Outer Planes (1988).
 Carbonell wrote that project leader and designer Jeff Grubb detailed "the schematization of the planes' requisite five area: the Prime Material, the Ethereal, the Astral, the Inner, and the Outer planes.
 This basic structure is still used in 5e, with some changes that provide minor rearrangements and clarifications [...].
 Grubb's approach demonstrated a need to codify, while still remaining flexible, that has remained as a primary aim of the latest edition".